chriskrycho/v5.chriskrycho.com/site/journal/Hosting Setup, 2019.md

 ### <abbr>DNS<abbr>: Cloudflare

-I just switched all of my <abbr title="domain name system">DNS</abbr> name servers to [Cloudflare] earlier this year.
+I just switched all of my <abbr>DNS</abbr> name servers to [Cloudflare] earlier this year.
 I had a longstanding goal of having my registration, my name servers, and my actual hosting and deployment in separate places for a few years now.
 I don’t remember where I first ran into the idea of keeping those separate, but it stuck—forcefully, by dint of experience.

 At one point I was managing all three—registration, name servers, and hosting—through an old-school shared hosting provider ([Stablehost], still a pretty solid option in that space!)… and migrating *out* of that provider was incredibly painful.
 (It’s actually not 100% done!
 The hard parts are all done now, though, which is a relief.)